 A residence permit may be granted on grounds of family ties in Finland, employment or studies, Finnish descent, return migration, on humanitarian grounds or for other exceptional reasons.

 Almost all the applications can be submitted online.
-The direct address is https://e-asiointi.migri.fi.
+Steps for a residence permit application:

-It is difficult to give any exact guide on processing times.
-Requests for supplementary documentation are bound to affect the processing time.
-The Embassy or Consulate has no influence over processing times at the Finnish Immigration Service.
+It is difficult to estimate the processing time.
+If additional documents are required during the process, it will affect the processing time.
+The Embassy has no influence over processing times at the Finnish Immigration Service.

-Average processing times are listed on the Finnish Immigration Service website.
+Expected processing times are listed at the Finnish Immigration Service's website.